 - Opened PDCCC at Smithfield on the top floor of the Smithfield Library In 1993.
 Renovated and leased for free to college by Isle of Wight County.

-- Opened the Hobbs Suffolk Campus by 1995; built on land donated by the Oliver K. Hobbs Sr. family.
+- Dedicated the Hobbs Suffolk Campus in 1995; built on land donated by the family of Oliver K. Hobbs Sr.

 - Completed the Regional Workforce Development Center in Franklin in 2002.